Back pain is one of the most common complaints from tall people.

 When your posture is distorted, your body begins to rely on different muscles and musculoskeletal tissues for support.
 Your muscles need to put in more effort towards supporting your posture which can cause other issues down the line.

 For this reason, tall people are known to have less strength over time.
-Not only that but the more you rely on your tendons and muscles, the more likely you are to strain your back.
+Furthermore, the more you rely on your tendons and muscles, the more likely you are to strain your back.
 It can also lead to arthritis and disk injuries in the long run.

 Below, we’ll share some ways you can avoid these problems and increase your strength over time.

-Ways to Provide Relief to Back Pain in Tall People
+Ways to Provide Back Pain Relief for Tall People

 Back problems are common for tall people, but that doesn’t mean they have to deal with them for the rest of their lives.

 Fortunately, several expert-recommended solutions help relieve upper and lower back pain.
 These range from neutral posture techniques, exercises, and recreational activities to ergonomic adaptations, as described below:

 Spine Stabilizing Workouts

 To stabilize your spine and maintain a neutral posture, it’s important to develop muscle endurance and control.
 Taller people can do this by carrying out exercises that target endurance and control abilities.
 These include:

 - The Cat-camel